-Many tablets have an SD card slot, which allows you to insert a card for up to 128GB of extra storage space.
+Many tablets have an SD card slot, which allows you to insert a card for extra storage space.

 But even if you get a low capacity tablet, you’ve always got cloud storage services such as BT Cloud which let you store photos, videos and more online – of course, these will only be accessible when you’re online though.